 The Door empowers young people to reach their full potential by providing comprehensive youth development services in a diverse and caring environment.
 At The Door, youth can access health care and education, mental health counseling and crisis assistance, legal assistance, college preparation services, career development, housing supports, arts, sports and recreational activities, and nutritious meals – all for free and under one roof.

-The Career Advancement Coach for High School Equivalency (HSE) will be responsible for managing a caseload of students, facilitating work readiness. career exploration, and life skills workshops, coordinating and supervising student group projects, working with the program staff, participants, and other staff to define group project deliverables so that students are obtaining the obtain the knowledge and skills necessary for HSE attainment, employment, post-secondary education and ultimately self-sufficiency.
+The Door’s Career and Education Services Department in Soho and the South Bronx support young people in completing secondary education and successfully transitioning into post-secondary education and employment.
+As the Career Advancement Coach for High School Equivalency (HSE), you will be responsible for managing a caseload of students, facilitating work readiness, career exploration, and life skills workshops.
+You will coordinate and supervise student group projects, working with the program staff, and participants, to define group project deliverables so that students are obtaining the knowledge and skills necessary for HSE attainment, employment, post-secondary education and ultimately self-sufficiency.

 - Conduct initial and outgoing assessments and individual and group sessions with participants to develop and achieve benchmarked individualized educational and career goal plans and ensure that they are the right fit for the program

 - Provide case management services and other support services that will assist participants to achieve career and education goals.
 This may include site visits to courts, hospitals, schools, or work sites for mandatory and celebratory events.